-On Sept 19-23, 2022, members of the Pain Studies Lab presented two posters at the International Association on the Study of Pain’s (IASP) World Congress on Pain 2022 in Toronto.
-IASP World Congress is a multidisciplinary conference for frontline clinicians focusing on pain diagnosis, treatment and management.
+On May 10-12, 2023, members of the Pain Studies Lab presented two posters at the Annual Scientific Meeting of the Canadian Pain Society in Banff, Canada.
+The Canadian Pain Society connects healthcare professionals, scientists, researchers, policymakers, and people with lived experience through evidence-based education.
 Each poster articulates the results of scientific and clinical studies conducted by members of the Pain Studies Lab in collaboration with other organizations in British Columbia.

 Poster 1: Diversity of Social Presence in VR

 Yuemei Wu presented a poster about the Diverse Forms of Social Presence in VR for Chronic Pain in a number of our immersive virtual environments.
 “Social Presence” is often assumed to involve two users sharing the same Virtual Environment (VE), and each user inhabits an avatar communicating in real-time.
 However, we argue that other forms of social presence can be experienced in multiple ways for multiple purposes.
 For example, a number of our VEs have humanoid, animal or robotic characters who help users navigate or interact.

 Wu Y, Chong K, Gromala D, Shaw C, Kagiri T, Williamson O, Li R, Kim D, Hortsing S, Wilson M. Diverse Forms of Social Presence in VR for Chronic Pain.
 In the Annual Scientific Meeting of the Canadian Pain Society, Banff, Canada, 10-12 May 2023.